yujinan1990/test/test1.md

 I find that githubDesktop embody the content of the last change.
 >>>>>>> parent of 6d6be9d... test undo
 change on "idea" branch

+change on row15 both on "idea" branch and 'master' branch and then we merge them and then we solve the conflict problem.